 FAQs

-Can I use different types of bread for this stuffing?
+Can I use other types of bread for Grandma’s Thanksgiving Turkey Stuffing Recipe?

 Is it possible to make this stuffing vegetarian?

-How do I know when the stuffing is fully cooked?
+How do I make the stuffing moist but not soggy?

 Final Thoughts